amihaylovaa/Pharmacy-billing-system/README.md

  This is a console application which simulates purchases in a pharmacy.

-A console application which simulates purchases in a pharmacy.

 Both the pharmacist and the customer must have an account in the system in order to use the functionality.

 In order to make a purchase :